jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 can themselves be a composite of 5-7 chunks, each of which can be composed of more chunks, ad infinitum.
+Experts can rapidly chunk together bits of new material because they can relate it to a foundation of prior knowledge.

 The key is to master the smaller chunks thoroughly before moving on.
 Trying to learn more than 5-7 new things at a time will result in learning none of them well.